Yo-kai Watch: Anime

-An anime television series based on the game, produced by OLM, began airing in Japan on Disney XD on October 5, 2015.
-Most of the episodes focus on Nathan "Nate" Adams solving problems caused by Yo-kai.
-It has a higher focus on comedy than the games.
-Some of the episodes have a "Mini-Corner" which features one of the main Yo-kai characters.
+An anime television series based on the game, produced by OLM, aired from January 8, 2014, to March 30, 2018, in Japan and began airing on Disney XD on October 5, 2015.
+It is more comedic in tone, and has several segments per episode, with most focusing on Nathan "Nate" Adams solving problems caused by mischievous Yo-kai.
+Some episodes have a "Mini-Corner" featuring one of the main Yo-kai.
+The English theme song is sung by Jeff "Swampy" Marsh, best known as one of the creators of the fellow Disney show Phineas and Ferb.
+To help promote the series for its sister network, Disney Channel aired a special preview episode on December 18, 2015.

-On April 7, 2015, Level-5 unveiled a promotional video for a third season of the anime series, which premiered in July 2015.
-The third season features a new protagonist named Hailey Anne Thomas and her Yo-kai companion Usapyon.
-It also features new models of the Yo-kai Watch called the "Yo-kai Watch Model U" and the "Yo-kai Watch Dream" model.
-The third season of the anime series premiered on January 6, 2017, and entered a Busters Arc in July.
-In February 2018, a sequel series titled Yo-kai Watch Shadowside started airing after the original series ended on March 30, 2018.
-The first two episodes of the Shadowside anime were broadcast as an hour-long special on April 13, 2018.
-The Yo-kai Watch Shadowside anime lasted for over 49 episodes, ending on March 29, 2019.
+On April 7, 2015, Level-5 unveiled a promotional video for the series' second season, which premiered in July 2015.
+The second season features a new protagonist named Hailey Anne Thomas and her Merican Yo-kai companion Usapyon, as well as new models of the Yo-kai Watch called "Yo-kai Watch Model U" and "Yo-kai Watch Dream".
+The third season premiered on January 4, 2017 and entered a Blasters Arc in July.
+In February 2018, a sequel anime series called Yo-kai Watch Shadowside started airing after the original anime series ended on March 31, 2018, with its first two episodes broadcast as an hour-long special on April 13, 2018.
+The series lasted for 49 episodes, ending on March 29, 2019.

-A revival series known as Yo-kai Watch! ran from April 5, 2019 to December 20, 2019 in Japan.
-It is a continuation of the original series, while serving as a sort of prologue to the fourth movie, in which Nate receives the Yo-kai Watch Elder Version K, which looks like the same watch as the Yo-kai Watch Elder used in Yo-kai Watch Shadowside.
-While introducing some new Yo-kai, some elements of Shadowside still retain in the new series, like the Yo-kai Arks, and the Shadowside Tribes that were used, for example.
+A revival series known as Yo-kai Watch! ran from April 5, 2019, to December 20, 2019, in Japan.
+It is a continuation of the original anime series that introduces new Yo-kai while serving as a sort of prologue to the fourth film, as Nate receives the "Yo-kai Watch Arcane Model K", which resembles "Yo-kai Watch Arcane" used by Summer Adams and Tate Adams in Shadowside.
+While mostly based on the original series, it features elements from Shadowside, such as the Yo-kai Arks and the Shadowside Tribes.

-Yo-kai Watch Jam: Yo-kai Academy Y: Close Encounters of the N Kind ran from December 27, 2019 to April 2, 2021.
-It is a follow-up to the sixth movie.
+Yo-kai Watch Jam: Yo-kai Academy Y: Close Encounters of the N Kind ran from December 27, 2019, to April 2, 2021, as a sequel and continuation of the sixth movie.

-Another revival series, Yo-kai Watch ♪ started airing on April 9, 2021 which reuses aspects more based on the first season.
-In the series Nate now uses a "enhanced" version of the original Yo-kai Watch which can recognize all different types of medals.
+Another revival series, Yo-kai Watch♪, officially known in English as Yo-kai Watch: Reborn started airing on April 9, 2021, it is the continuation of the Yo-kai Watch! anime series which Nate now uses a "enhanced" version of the original Yo-kai Watch model which can recognize all types of Yo-kai Medals.